TSSGN/TSSGN/README.md

 :---: | :---: | :---: | :---: | :---: | :---: | :---:
 81.9|66.8|52.0|38.5|49.7|27.7|61.0

 The generated results can be downloaded from [here](https://drive.google.com/drive/folders/1tFOBftlDz_ujMASUKdcfGH1kh3Vl1oqZ?usp=sharing), which is a json file.
+Within the json file, all generated test caption are ordered in CIDEr score, with Status of topology prediction.

 ### Acknowledgements